LOADING

 Q: How can pragmatism help teachers?

 A: If you are working with children or young adults, you must not treat them as though they are “little adults.”
-You have to be aware of how they learn, process information, and act out their ideas and emotions.
-It would help if you were mindful of how they know and think about things.
+You must know how they learn, process information, and express their ideas and emotions.
+It would help to be mindful of how they know and think about things.

 Q: Why does pragmatism matter to education?

 A: Teachers should use what works.
 What works in one situation may not work in another position.
-For example, it may be better to have children read and write poetry rather than doing word problems.
-It may also be better to teach children through role playing or games rather than telling them what to do.
+For example, having children read and write poetry may be better than doing word problems.
+It may also be better to teach children through role-playing or games rather than telling them what to do.

 Q: What is the relationship between pragmatism and learning?

-A: Pragmatism is all about using what works without assuming something will always work.
-Students should be encouraged to experiment with different teaching and learning methods.
-This way, they can find what works best for them.
+A: Pragmatism is all about using what works without assuming that something will always work.
+Students should be encouraged to experiment with different teaching and learning methods to find what works best for them.

 Q: Is pragmatism all about being practical?